megaspl0it/DACL-Abuse-Detection/README.md

 # DACL-Abuse-Detection
-A Hitchhackers Guide to Abusing DACL-Based Attacks
+A Hitch-hackers Guide to DACL-Based Detections